kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 ##### Composite example

-Example repository with [composite identifier](#composite) and basic methods to operate on an entity, it is almost identical to the previous one except for the `WHERE` conditions for search and delete.
+Example repository with [composite identifier](#composite) and basic methods to operate on an entity, it is almost identical to the previous one except for the `WHERE` conditions for search and delete for [Postgres SQL](https://postgrespro.com/docs/postgresql):

 ===! ":fontawesome-brands-java: `Java`"